The Quick Answer

 Festival Highlights (Official Links)

 Ljubljana has a strong “small capital, big culture” calendar.
-For current dates and schedules, always check the official pages below.
+For current dates and schedules, the official pages below are the handiest place to look.

 Best Time to Visit FAQs